koriaf/ausdigital-nry/docs/1.0/index.md

  * The `GET /private/?{filter}` form MUST use an JWT Token issued by an `ausdigital-idp/1` Identity Provider.
  * The `GET /public/?{filter}` form MAY use an JWT Token.

-The filter may inclued the following parameters:
+The filter may include the following parameters:

- * `restrict_list=<STR>`, where <STR> is a comma separated list of URN business identifiers per `ausdigital-dcp/1`.
-This filter is applied to businesses in the restrict_list POST parameter of the objects.
-Where multiple URNs are provided, they are combined with logical AND.
-This parameter is optional, if not supplied the business identifier claim in the JWT Token JWT is used (meaning "restrict to message I am authorised to see")
+* `restrict_list=<STR>`, where <STR> is a comma separated list of URN business identifiers per `ausdigital-dcp/1` If not supplied the business identifier claim in the JWT Token JWT is used (meaning "restrict to message I am authorised to see")
 * `submitted_after=<STR>`, where <STR> is an ISO 8601 datetime.
 Only objects after this datetime will be returned.
 * `submitted_before=<STR>`

+`restrict_list` filter parameter is optional and:

+* applicable only to private objects
+* not applicable to public objects (ignored)
+* contains comma-separated list of 1 or more elements
+* applied to businesses in the restrict_list POST parameter of the objects
+* where multiple URNs are provided, they are combined with logical AND.

 ## Access Notarised Objects